David-Aqeel/Project-1-MASTERMIND/README.md

 Title: MASTERMIND

+GO TO MAIN BRANCH       GO TO MAIN BRANCH       GO TO MAIN BRANCH GO TO MAIN BRANCH       GO TO MAIN BRANCH       GO TO MAIN BRANCH GO TO MAIN BRANCH       GO TO MAIN BRANCH       GO TO MAIN BRANCH       GO TO MAIN BRANCH

 Mastermind is a code guessing game where the player has 10 guesses to guess a non-repeating 4 color sequence out of 6 color choices.